 2. Patio style

-After function, then comes style.
+After function comes style.
 Your patio may have an eclectic, minimalist, modern, vintage, tropical, or mid-century style.
 The outdoor lighting must be designed to conform to the patio style and there are thousands of fixtures that are great for a particular theme.
-Keep the style in mind when you go out to by your patio lights.
+Keep the style in mind when you go out and buy your patio lights.

 3. Furniture style

 Though your choice of furniture may depend on the patio’s theme, it is still an important feature to consider.
 For a tropical style space, you will probably have wicker or wood furniture and boldly patterned upholstery fabrics.
 You don’t want to use Eastern-inspired lights, lamps, and lampshades, nor will you use wrought iron sconces on the walls.
 Let your furniture style be well-coordinated with fixtures

 If you do a lot of entertaining on your patio, lighting must be defined and localised.
 Depending on your activities, you’ll need to decide which areas need to be lit. for instance, if you enjoy outdoor eating, and you are the family chef, you will need a light fixture beaming on the barbecue grill.
 And for a casual or mood-enhancing atmosphere, you will require lights or lamps set around the area where you sit.

 The amount of illumination required also depends on the function of the patio.
 The illumination you'll require may be soft or bright lighting.
 Soft patio lighting will give indirect illumination without spoiling the evening's mood, while a game of chessboard patio will need high-intensity illumination, positioned in a way that it won't shine its glare into people’s eyes.